Searching @ Jefferson Barracks National Cemetery - St Louis, Missouri

 Memories come in a variety of forms.
-Some are still images of a time, while others are dynamic participation events.
-Then we have the ones associated with markers on our time line.
+Some are still images of a time, while others are dynamic events.
+Then we have the ones associated with markers on our timeline.
 These launch us into the tomorrows and all the while we tote the baggage of our past.

 The New Year resolution week magically takes disappointments and transforms them into dreams.
-Memories of my past and dreams of my future.
-In accordance with my faith, Rebecca (my wife, who chose to leave this life early) has been re-united with her sister, Ruth, who recently died at 89.
+Memories of my past and the hopes of my future.
+In accordance with my faith, Rebecca (my wife, who chose to leave this life early) has been reunited with her sister, Ruth, who died at 89.

 Ruth’s memorial service flooded my brain with memories.
-With our in-laws, my son and I shared events of days gone by.
+With my in-laws, my son and I shared events of days gone by.
 The memories were filled with joy and moments of sadness.
-They revolved around their growing up, marrying and moving away.
+They revolved around growing up, marrying and moving away.